The Locker Key

 “We’ll discuss it as soon as I get back.
 I promise…and thanks again, Andy.
 You’re a good friend.”

-Jake and Andy shake hands and do a bro hug.
-Jake leaves the store.
+Jake and Andy shook hands.
+Jake left the store.

-About an hour outside of Toronto, Mick Tyler’s Jeep pulls off the highway onto a two-lane road.
-It turns into the parking lot of a restaurant called the Longhorn Steakhouse.
-Jake and Mick enter the restaurant.
-As they are waiting for their orders, and sipping Cokes, Mick looks Jake square in the eye.
+About an hour outside of Toronto, Mick Tyler’s Jeep pulled off the highway onto a two-lane road, then turned into the parking lot of a restaurant called Longhorn Steakhouse.
+Jake and Mick entered the restaurant.
+As they were waiting for their orders, and sipping Cokes, Mick looked Jake square in the eye.

 “So you’re gonna have to kill a few people, is that what you’re saying.”

 “Yeah, that’s what I’m saying.
 Because it ain’t over till the last dog dies, Jake.
 And I know you’re a civilian and this is so far out of your wheelhouse that you can’t even imagine it, but there it is.
-I have to kill them all.
+They all have to go one way or another.
 And I don’t even know how many of them there might be.
 Hopefully, it’s just Titus Riley and a couple of goons.
 But then there's the employer.
 The guy who can take this invention and make himself the richest person in the world with it.
 So I would imagine that we might even have to take him out too.
 Goons are one thing, but takin’ out a rich guy, that’s gonna draw some heat.”

 “I have to tell you, Mick.
 I feel like I’m in a goddamn movie.”